 Like humans, the quick can also be identified with a white area surrounding the pink part, which helps you to avoid that area as much as possible.
 You can do this by only cutting small bits at a time.

 How to stop dog nail bleeding?

-Don’t panic when you accidentally cut the quick and let blood out – you can use powdered cornstarch to stop the bleeding.
+Don't panic when you accidentally cut the quick and let blood out you can use powdered cornstarch to stop the bleeding.
 It will be easier to apply it in small amounts.
-Other remedies aside than cornstarch may be flour, a soap bar, baking soda, or if you have some, use styptic powder or a styptic pencil.
+Other remedies aside from cornstarch may be flour, a soap bar, baking soda, or if you have some, use styptic powder or a styptic pencil.